xamarin/XamarinComponents/Util/Xamarin.Build.Download/README.md

 </ItemGroup>
 ```

-Other nuggets may download the same library and should use the same key to prevent it from being downloaded and
+Other NuGets may download the same library and should use the same key to prevent it from being downloaded and
 unpacked multiple times.

 Define a new build target with a name unique to your NuGet.
 It should insert items into the build process that refers